How To Find The School You Want

 • Non-sectarian

-If you want your child to attend a school with a vital religious component, you will find various options in the private school universe.
-I wrote Religious Schools: An Overview using data from the federal government's National Center For Education Statistics.
-Depending on where you live, you could have several schools to choose from.
+If you want your child to attend a school with an emphasis on the religious component, you will find various options in the private school universe.
+I wrote Religious Schools: An Overview using the federal government's National Center For Education Statistics data.
+Depending on where you live, you could choose from several schools.

 Military